1tzkaos/fantasy_football_monte_carlo_draft_simulator/README.md

 Team 1 selected Mike Evans.
 ```

-You don't need to select the player the program recommends.
-In fact, there's a small (but not zero) chance that it may make a horrible recommendation, because randomness plays a role in both its calculations of players' points and projections of other teams' draft selections.
+You don't have to select the player the program recommends.
+In fact, there's a small (but not zero) chance that the program may make a horrible recommendation, because randomness plays a role in both its calculations of players' points and projections of other teams' draft selections.
 Simply type the name of the player you actually selected, and the program will accept its mistake and carry on as usual.

 ## Contributing

 The program is ready for 2024 fantasy football drafts, but it is still a work in progress.
-If you find it valuable but notice bugs, need changes, or require additional features, [open an issue](https://github.com/joewlos/activitypubdantic/issues) or fork to [start a PR](https://github.com/joewlos/activitypubdantic/pulls).
+If you find it valuable but notice bugs, need changes, or require additional features, [open an issue](https://github.com/joewlos/fantasy_football_monte_carlo_draft_simulator/issues) or fork to [start a PR](https://github.com/joewlos/fantasy_football_monte_carlo_draft_simulator/pulls).

 The `requirements.txt` file includes all of the packages your virtual environment needs, including `black` for formatting.